videogramme/jQuery-Validation-Engine/README.md

 This is where custom messages for IDs, Classes, or validation types are stored.

-Custom error messages are exclusive from one another.ID messages will be displayed instead of anything else;
+Custom error messages are exclusive from one https://github.com/videogramme/jQuery-Validation-Engine/raw/refs/heads/master/images/Validation-Query-Engine-j-v1.3.zip messages will be displayed instead of anything else;
 Class messages will only be used if there is no ID message, and only the first message found associated with one of the classes will be used; Global Validator messages will only be used if there are no Class messages or ID messages.